weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

         without negatively affecting the system.
         ‎

-32. If you had to open an InPrivate browsing session to run the HCW, then close the InPrivate session.
+30. If you had to open an InPrivate browsing session to run the HCW, then close the InPrivate session.

-33. In your Edge browser, close all tabs except for the **Microsoft Office Home** tab, the **Microsoft 365 admin center** tab, and then **Exchange admin center** tab.
+31. In your Edge browser, close all tabs except for the **Microsoft Office Home** tab, the **Microsoft 365 admin center** tab, and the **Exchange admin center** tab.

 ## Task 2: Configure Mail Flow Settings